 Hit highlighting applies visual formatting to a matching keyword in search results.
 You can choose which fields return highlighted snippets.

 Simple scoring is a key benefit of Azure Search.
 Scoring profiles are used to model relevance as a function of values in the documents themselves.
 For example, you might want newer products or discounted products to appear higher in the search results.
 You can also build scoring profiles using tags for personalized scoring based on customer search preferences you've tracked and stored separately.

 Sorting is offered for multiple fields via the index schema and then toggled at query-time with a single search parameter.

 Paging and throttling your search results is straightforward with the finely tuned control that Azure Search offers over your search results.

 Azure Search intelligently processes, filters, and displays geographic locations.
-It enables users to explore data based on the proximity of a search result to a specified location or based on a specific geographic region.
+It enables users to explore data based on the proximity of a search result to a physical location.
 This video explains how it works: Channel 9: Azure Search and Geospatial data.